How to Choose an Ashwagandha Supplement: Standardized vs Raw

 The "Withanolide" Threshold: The Secret to Results

-When scientists study Ashwagandha for stress and testosterone support, they aren't using generic store-brand powder.
+When scientists study ashwagandha for stress and testosterone support, they aren't using generic store-brand powder.
 They are using extracts standardized to a specific percentage.

 If your supplement label doesn't list a Withanolide percentage, you are essentially guessing at the potency.